bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 In short, `CheckedEntry` instances are created *or reused* on demand (this way, if no cores register themselves to write an `Entry`, no `CheckedEntry` is ever created) from a global [`sync.Pool`](https://pkg.go.dev/sync#Pool):

 > A Pool is a set of temporary objects that may be individually saved and retrieved [...]
 Pool's purpose is to cache allocated but unused items for later reuse, relieving pressure on the garbage collector. [...]
-Pool provides a way to amortize allocation overhead across many clients.
+Pool provides a way to amortise allocation overhead across many clients.

 If many logs entries are written in a short time, allocated memory can be recycled by `Pool`, which is faster than having the Go runtime always allocate new memory and garbage-collecting unused `CheckedEntry` instances.